Secrets of Saving Paint for Later

 - Before closing the can, clean the lid and the well of excess paint to make sure there will be a good seal.

-- Excess air will cause paint to dry prematurely.
-Place a piece of plastic wrap inside touching the top of the paint before replacing the lid.
-This will prevent a surface film from forming.
+- Place a piece of plastic wrap inside touching the top of the paint before replacing the lid.
+This will exclude air and prevent a surface film from forming.

-- If the can is less than half full, consider transferring the remaining amount into a smaller container so there will be less air inside the can.
-They are available at most paint and hardware stores.
-Or, you can use any type of container that will maintain a tight seal (like a Mason jar).
+- If the can is less than half full, consider transferring the remaining amount into a smaller paint container (available at most paint and hardware stores) so there will be less air inside.
+Or use any type of container that will maintain a tight seal -- like a Mason jar.

-- The can must be sealed tightly.
-Use a rubber mallet to tap the lid shut.
-If using a hammer, place a piece of wood on the top so the hammer doesn’t distort the lid.
+- Seal your paint can tightly.
+It's best to tap the lid shut with a rubber mallet to tap the lid shut.
+If using a hammer, place a piece of wood on the top to avoid distorting the lid.

 - If your paint is in a plastic container, clean the threads along the sides and inside of the lid.
 Then coat them with a small amount of petroleum jelly to create a good seal.

-- Label the lid of each can with the name and number of the formula.
-Try not to allow paint to drip over the sticker that is provided by the paint store.
-Also include the room where it was used and the date it was purchased.
+- Label the lid of each can with the formula name and number.
+Try not to allow paint to drip over the sticker the paint store provided.
+Also include the date of purchase and the room where you used it.
 For quick reference, put a dime-sized drop of the actual paint on the top.
-This will eliminate the need to open the can any more than necessary.
+These tips eliminate the need to open the can any more than necessary.

 Where to store paint:

-- Store remaining paint in a climate-controlled environment.
-Freezing will render paint products unusable.
+- Store leftover paint in a climate-controlled environment.
+Freezing renders paint products unusable.
 Likewise, excessive heat (next to a water heater or furnace) will make it react with the excess air in the container and cause it to thicken.

 - Do not leave paint cans on a concrete, stone or tile floor.
-The moisture will cause the can to rust over time and will distort the color.
+Moisture will cause the can to rust over time and will distort the color.

-I have found that the higher the quality of the paint, the longer it will last on the shelf.
-Following these guidelines can mean the difference between being able to do a simple touch up instead of having to completely repaint a whole surface.
-It is always a sigh of relief to open a can of paint years later and know that it is still able to be used.
+I have found that the higher the paint quality, the longer it will last on the shelf.
+Following these guidelines or the advice from your local painters can mean I just need to do a simple touch up instead of having to completely repaint a whole surface.
+I always give a sigh of relief on opening a can of paint years later and finding that it is still usable for another eco-friendly house paint project.